Horbenkodev/hugo-blog/content/posts/why-updating-your-software-is-a-must-in-2019/index.md

 So the next time you want to swear at the newest interface update, think about the future.
 The older "you" will tell its younger version "thank you" someday.

-### 4. Improved operation: killing bugs for good
+## 4. Improved operation: killing bugs for good

-You can never find all bugs during the testing stage.
+You can never find all the bugs during the testing stage.
 The little pests can suddenly appear after months of testing.
 Software developers know this, testing specialists know this, and so do the clients.
 Or do they?
 Testing continues long after the software appears on the market.
 Bugs are being fixed on a regular basis.
 You may never even know that a bug existed.
 But only if you are smart enough to get regular updates.

 By failing to get an update, you agree to test for bugs on your own.
 Finding one may be quite unpleasant.
 It may cost you time and even money.
 Why would you even consider doing the developers’ job for them?

-### 5. Avoided downtime: save your reputation
+## 5. Avoided downtime: save your reputation

 Let's get serious for a moment.

 Software problems can be quite costly.
 Anything from a pesky bug, which forces you to restart the software to a disaster when your files are stolen can ruin your business.
-For many companies, downtime means losing clients and botching their reputation.
+For many companies, downtime means losing clients and botching their reputations.
 Would you risk that just because you don't have time for a small update?

 Another serious problem with software security is client information loss.
 A hacked database can lead to identity theft cases, which can ruin your company entirely.